rlawrenc/cosc_304/labs/lab3/README.md

-# COSC 304 - Introduction to Database Systems<br>Lab 3: Writing SQL queries on a MySQL database
+# COSC 304 - Introduction to Database Systems<br>Lab 3: Writing SQL Queries on a MySQL Database

-This lab practices writing SQL queries on a MySQL database.
+This lab practices writing SQL ueries on a MySQL database.

 ### Accessing MySQL using SQuirreL SQL